nicktantk/tp/docs/DeveloperGuide.md

    Expected: Error message indicates invalid command format.
 2. Test case: `viewbooking 100000` (assuming 100000 is larger than list size)<br>
    Expected: Error message indicates index is out of range.<br>
+3. Other incorrect commands to try: `viewbooking notAnIndex`, `viewbooking` (missing all parameters)
+   Expected: Similar error messages showing required format.

 ### Editing a booking

 **Prerequisites:** Have at least one booking displayed.
-List all bookings using the `listbooking` command.
+Works on filtered view.
+To exit filtered view, list all bookings using the `listbooking` command.

 **Editing a booking with valid fields**